omnetpp/omnetpp/doc/src/installguide/ch-ubuntu.rst

 Opening a Terminal
 ------------------

-Type *terminal* in Dash and click on the Terminal icon.
+Type *terminal* in your program launcher and click on the Terminal icon.

 Installing the Prerequisite Packages
 ------------------------------------